qtf0x/qtf0x/README.md

-support open-source software (and hardware) by USING IT
+support open-source software (and hardware) projects by USING THEM

 support your local catgirl/arch user by PETTING THEM